THE YEARLY READER

-The White Sox were initially heavy favorites to win the World Series, even though their opponents—the Cincinnati Reds—had a much stronger record in clinching their first-ever National League pennant.
-Under new manager Pat MoranAs he did with the Phillies, Moran took the Reds to the NL pennant in his first year guiding them.—who tired of toiling under the reign of another frugal owner, the Phillies’ Bill Baker—the Reds were remarkably reliable and consistent without overpowering anyone.
-Yet their 96 wins—in a shortened 140-game schedule—made up the NL’s best record by the percentages in ten years.
+Initially, the White Sox were heavy favorites to win the World Series, even though their opponents—the Cincinnati Reds—had a much stronger record in clinching their first-ever National League pennant.
+Under new manager Pat Moran—who tired of toiling under the reign of another frugal owner, the Phillies’ William Baker—the Reds were remarkably reliable and consistent without overpowering anyone.
+Yet their 96 wins—in a shortened 140-game schedule—made up the NL’s best record by the percentages in 10 years.

 Williams lost Game Two; though he gave up only four hits over eight innings, they came in convenient bunches to allow the Reds to pile up four runs.